- Canadian government’s findings on the effectiveness and cost effectiveness of chiropractic care in the treatment of low back pain (The Manga Report)

 Health and Human Services.

-Setting – Chiropractic clinics and hospital outpatient departments within reasonable traveling distance of each other in 11 centres.
+Setting – Chiropractic clinics and hospital outpatient departments within reasonable traveling distance of each other in 11 centers.

 Subjects – 741 men and women aged 18-64 years with low back pain in whom manipulation was not contraindicated.